 When you first open Google Allo, you're asked to sign in with your phone number.
 Once this is done, you can start chatting with your contacts who also have this same app.

-The app interface is very clean and simple: on the main screen you will find all your conversations (including group chats), while at the bottom there are three shortcuts to start a new chat, access Google search and open the menu settings.
+The interface of the app is very clean and simple: on the main screen you will find all your conversations (including group chats), while at the bottom there are three shortcuts to start a new chat, access Google search and open the menu of the settings.

 Smart and proactive

-Allo's artificial intelligence can be used to share the best restaurants in the area, the options for buying a plane ticket, news, the hours of a museum and so on.
-Google's virtual assistant collects information by taking it from the search engine; you can also speak privately with it by registering your application.
+Allo's artificial intelligence can be used to share the best restaurants in the area, options for purchasing a plane ticket, news, museum opening hours and so on.
+Google's virtual assistant collects information by taking it from the search engine; you can also speak privately with it by recording the question.

 There are many other features of Allo, which will gradually be released for all users and in over 78 languages around the world.